borhanitrash/DSMRF/README.md

 **[Submitted to IEEE VTC2026-Spring]**

-This repository contains the official PyTorch implementation of the paper: **"DSMRF: A Dual-Stream Masked-Recurrent Framework for Ego-Centric Collision Anticipation in Real-World Vehicular Traffic"**.
+This repository contains the official PyTorch implementation of the paper: **"DSMRF: A Dual-Stream Masked-Recurrent Framework for Ego-Centric Vehicular Crash Prediction"**.

 Our framework achieves State-of-the-Art (SOTA) performance on the **Nexar Dashcam Collision Prediction Benchmark** by synergizing the fine-grained motion attention of **VideoMAE** with the temporal trajectory modeling of **CNN-BiGRU** networks.